Shelf Indulgence your books deserve to go places

 When to Contact Support

-• It's been over 90 days since you know a sale occurred
+• Over 90 days since you know a sale occurred

 • You have proof of purchase but sale never appeared